karahanyilmazer/karahanyilmazer.github.io/aboutme.md

 I am passionate about learning and expressing myself creatively.
 I began with calligraphy, later transitioning into 3D modelling.
 While I still see myself as a novice in this realm, I deeply value the process and joy of artistic expression.
 I invite you to view some of my work on my <a href="../index.html">home page</a>.
 As I continue to grow and develop in my field, I aspire to integrate these artistic elements into my work in meaningful ways.

+## Other Interests

+Of course, my passions extend beyond my professional pursuits!
+Some other things I love are cooking, tending to my plants, and listening to tons of music.
+Stay tuned for future posts where I'll share some of my culinary creations and plant-care adventures.
+And if you're curious about the playlists that fuel my day, feel free to follow me on Spotify in the meantime.

 ## Got Questions?

 Curiosity didn't just kill the cat; it made everything more exciting!
 If you're itching to know more, just drop me a line below.